googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 </registries>
 ```

-When UPMR is loaded it will prompt the developer to add the registry to their
+When PMR is loaded it will prompt the developer to add the registry to their
 project if it isn't already present in the `Packages/manifest.json` file.

 For more information, see Unity's documentation on